Tangy red currant cobbler with a sweet and easy-to-make, soft pastry topping. Ready in 30 minutes.

 - 2-3 tablespoons flaked almonds

-- Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Butter a medium casserole form.

-- Whisk the eggs, sugar and vanilla extract until thick and pale, about 5 minutes.
-Sieve the flour over this mixture and fold in carefully.
-Sprinkle the flaked almonds on top and bake in the middle of the hot oven for about 20-25 minutes until golden.
+- Batter: Whisk the eggs, sugar, and vanilla extract until thick and pale, about 5 minutes.
+Sieve the flour over this mixture and fold it carefully.
+Pour the batter on top of the berries.
+Sprinkle the flaked almonds on top and dot with the butter.